Catalogue

 • ITP 308 Mine Water and Mine Waste Management

-The Geological Survey of Sweden (SGU) organises the training programme with support from the Swedish Environmental Protection Agency (Swedish EPA) and Luleå University of Technology (LTU).
+The Geological Survey of Sweden (SGU) organises a training programme in Mine Water and Mine Waste Management with the support from the Swedish Environmental Protection Agency (Swedish EPA) and Luleå University of Technology (LTU).
 The programme is primarily offered to staff and management at government authorities tasked with permitting and inspecting mines.

 The training presents the science behind management of mine water and mine waste, and integrates several principles equally important to prevent and mitigate environmental impacts: professionalism, transparent processes and a human rights perspective.